 Some firms also offer a form of dual agency called "designated agency" where one agent in the firm represents the seller and another agent represents the buyer.
 This option (when available) may allow each "designated agent" to more fully represent each party.

-If you choose the "dual agency" option, remember that since a dual agent's loyalty is divided between parties with competing interests, it is especially important that you have a clear understanding of

-- what your relationship is with the dual agent and - what the agent will be doing for you in the transaction.
+If you choose the "dual agency" option, remember that since a dual agent's loyalty is divided between parties with competing interests, it is especially important that you have a clear understanding of • what your relationship is with the dual agent and • what the agent will be doing for you in the transaction.
 This can best be accomplished by putting the agreement in writing at the earliest possible time.

-Seller's Agent Working With a Buyer

-If the real estate agent or firm that you contact does not offer buyer agency or you do not want them to act as your buyer agent, you can still work with the firm and its agents.
+Seller's Agent Working With a Buyer If the real estate agent or firm that you contact does not offer buyer agency or you do not want them to act as your buyer agent, you can still work with the firm and its agents.
 However, they will be acting as the seller's agent (or "subagent").
 The agent can still help you find and purchase property and provide many of the same services as a buyer's agent.
 The agent must be fair with you and provide you with any "material facts" (such as a leaky roof) about properties.

-But remember, the agent represents the seller-not you- and therefore must try to obtain for the seller the best possible price and terms for the seller's property.
+But remember, the agent represents the seller-not you-and therefore must try to obtain for the seller the best possible price and terms for the seller's property.
 Furthermore, a seller's agent is required to give the seller any information about you (even personal, financial or confidential information) that would help the seller in the sale of his or her property.
 Agents must tell you in writing if they are sellers' agents before you say anything that can help the seller.
 But until you are sure that an agent is not a seller's agent, you should avoid saying anything you do not want a seller to know.
 Sellers' agents are compensated by the sellers.

+Disclosure of Seller Subagency (Complete, if applicable) ☐ When showing you property and assisting you in the purchase of a property, the above agent and firm will represent the SELLER.
+For more information, see "Seller's Agent Working with a Buyer" in the brochure.
+Agent's Initials Acknowledging Disclosure:

+(Note: This brochure is for informational purposes only and does not constitute a contract for service.)

-The North Carolina Real Estate Commission P.O.
-Box 17100 • Raleigh, North Carolina 27619-7100 919/875-3700 • Web Site: www.ncrec.state.nc.us REC 3.45 5/1/01
+The North Carolina Real Estate Commission

+P.O.
+Box 17100 • Raleigh, North Carolina 27619-7100

+919/875-3700 • Web Site: www.ncrec.gov

+REC 3.45 3/1/12

-00,000 copies of this public document were printed at a cost of \$.00 per copy.
+00,000 copies of this public document were printed

+at a cost of \$.000 per copy.

-WORKING WITH REAL ESTATE AGENTS
+WORKING WITH REAL ESTATE AGENTS.